 Innovation management software solutions like ITONICS can reduce complexity and help teams keep track of the latest trends and technologies through automated processes.
 A single point of truth for innovation helps teams to maintain a centralized approach to trend and technology scouting and to foster collaboration and transparency across the organization.

-The ITONICS Innovation OS provides several features helping businesses to foster technology foresight and innovation in supply chains, for instance:
+The ITONICS Innovation Management Software provides several features helping businesses to foster technology foresight and innovation in supply chains, for instance:

 - Gaining actionable insights into new trends and emerging technologies related to supply chains that have the potential to disrupt the industry.